MarkussMadsbakken/IDATT2105-prosjektoppgave/README.md

 #### Building with H2
 To build the project with H2, you will need to specify that the H2 database should be included in the build.
 You can do this by adding a -Ptest-e2e flag to the maven build command.
-This will also
+This will also initialize the database with some test data.

 #### Examples
 For an example of how to build the project, you can look at the pipeline in the `.github/workflows` directory.
 This workflow build both the backend and frontend applications, and runs e2e tests, so it should be a good starting point for your own build process.